Ethan-Passino/WebDesign-Project/README.md

 ---

 ## 🚀 Next Steps
 - **FrontEnd Development**: Add ability to assign tasks to users.
 Create drag and drop functionality.
-Use Web Sockets to see changes in real-time.
 Gamefication!
 - **BackEnd Development**: Add assigned users to Tasks.
 - **Polish the Website**: Enhance the design and usability to make the interface more visually appealing. ✨